 As well as general information about the Hong Kong Bar aimed at the public, this site features the code of conduct, information on admission and pupillage, events, Bar List, and rules and regulations of the Association.

-e-Legislation is intended to replace Bilingual Laws Information System (BLIS) and is an electronic database of Hong Kong legislation maintained by the Department of Justice, providing current and past (point-in-time) versions of consolidated legislation dating back to 30 June 1997; pdf copies marked “verified copy” have official legal status.
+e-Legislation is intended to replace the Bilingual Laws Information System (BLIS); it is an electronic database of Hong Kong legislation maintained by the Department of Justice, providing current and past (point-in-time) versions of consolidated legislation dating back to 30 June 1997; pdf copies marked “verified copy” have official legal status.
 Legislation may be search, or browsed by title.
 As from July 2018 this will be the only Hong Kong government legislation website.

 This is an association of Hong Kong lawyers, shipowners and others concerned with maritime law.
 The web site provides a directory of members and details of the association’s meetings and other activities.
 The principal Hong Kong ordinances relating to maritime law are listed by title with links to full text, and there is also a link to the Hong Kong Judiciary site for judgments in maritime causes.
 Links to related sites are also provided.